adamrudolf-becube/minicrm-automation/README.md

 be run in any other manner of course, but this was kept in mind when writing these scripts.

+### How to test

+To automate processes, the repository contains the following batch
+files:

+* run-tests.bat - runs all of the tests with nose, generating coverage report.
+* generate-doc.bat - regenerates the needed Shphinx documentation files
+and generates the html documentation.

 ## Structure

 We will have only a high-level, pedagogical description of the system.